 A large area of public open space just off Grangefield Approach in Bishop’s Cleeve is being regenerated to help reconnect the community with open space, water and wildlife.
-The Grangefield Watercourse Restoration project will see the area enhanced with a meandering watercourse, wetland, wild flower meadow, walkways and bridges.
+The Grange Field Watercourse project will see the area enhanced with a meandering watercourse, wetland, wild flower meadow, walkways and bridges.

-Designs for the parkland, commissioned by Tewkesbury Borough Council, are still being refined but these artists impressions (pdf, 10MB) give an indication of how the site could look.
+Designs for the parkland, commissioned by Tewkesbury Borough Council, are complete and these artists impressions (pdf, 10MB) give an indication of how the site could look.
 More detailed design drawings can be found here: The Grange Field project documents

 By commissioning first-class landscape design, the parkland will soon have the potential to reduce flood risk, improve biodiversity, increase water quality and enhance the local area, all the while making the area a lot easier to maintain.

 The circular pathway, which is regularly used by dog walkers, is to be maintained and improved as part of this project but it is hoped that the project will attract even more members of the community to use the area.

 Councillor Jim Mason, Tewkesbury Borough Council’s lead member for clean and green environment, said: